hellohaptik/docs_haptik/docs/bot-builder/basic/sharebot.md

 - API key: This is generated when the partner is created,

-- Base URL: This indicates which environment is the bot placed on (staging/production)
+- Base URL: This indicates which environment is the IVA placed on (staging/production)

-These IDs are used to map the partner, business and bot.
+These IDs are used to map the partner, business and IVA.

 > Staging is our Development environment and Production is our Live environment